Mohammad Nuh

-Mohammad Nuh (born 17 June 1959 in Surabaya) is the former Minister of Education and Culture of Indonesia in the Second United Indonesia Cabinet of Susilo Bambang Yudhoyono.
+Mohammad Nuh (born 17 June 1959 in Surabaya) is an Indonesian former politician.
+He is a former Minister of Education and Culture of Indonesia in the Second United Indonesia Cabinet of Susilo Bambang Yudhoyono.

 Nuh was born on 17 June 1959 in Surabaya into a large farming family.
 By profession an electrical engineer, he was educated at Sepuluh Nopember Institute of Technology and Montpellier 2 University, France.